-Introduction to mineralogy; igneous, sedimentary, and metamorphic petrology; and structural geology.
-The evolution of continents.
-The atmosphere and atmospheric motion.
+Introduction to mineralogy; igneous, sedimentary, and metamorphic petrology; rock cycle and structural geology.
+The evolution of continents Introduction to oceanography.
+The atmosphere and atmospheric motion, climate, and climatic zones.
+Earth as a part of the solar system.
 Prerequisite or co-requisite: Mathematics 101 (or placement out of Mathematics101).
 Laboratory included.
+4 Credits.